 Transaction Concepts | No | No |

-Solr is also a search-text engine which is built on top of Apache Lucene platform like Elasticsearch.
+Solr is also a search-text engine that is built on top of Apache Lucene platforms like Elasticsearch.
 Due to the same platform, they have many similar features.
-But still they have many differences when it comes to ease of deployment, scalability, and many more functionalities.
-Below is the comparison between Elasticsearch and Solr.
+But still, they have many differences when it comes to ease of deployment, scalability, and many more functionalities.
+Below is the Comparison Between Elasticsearch and Solr.

 Feature | Elasticsearch | Solr |